think4sec/nano-docs/peering/README.md

 The peering process starts by identifying and adding any existing peers stored in data store.
 This internal process is known as **[add\_initial\_peers][add-initial-peers]**.
 If node contains no existing peers, the internal process **[rep\_crawler][rep-crawler]** will start the process of communication with **preconfigured\_peers**.
 These preconfigured\_peers are used as seed peers to identify other network participants.

-The default **preconfigured\_peer** is **_peers.nano.org_** .
-Communication starts by node sending a **[keepalive][keepalive]** message to the list of preconfigured peers.
-Keepalive messages are the backbone to a node building a list of network participants.
+The default preconfigured\_peer defined is **_peers.nano.org_** .
+The node starts by sending a **[keepalive][keepalive]** message to each this peer.
+Node will run idle until preconfigured peers respond with it's own keepalive message.

+> Keepalive messages are the backbone for nodes to share peer relationships.
+Each message sent will contain a dynamic list of peers known to node.
+See [keepalive][keepalive] section for additional information.

 By design, a node receiving a keepalive message will identify if peer is already known.
-In cases where peer is unknown, node starts up the **[node\_id\_handshake][node-id-handshake]** process with new peer.
-Once process completes, node will respond with it's own keepalive message.
+In the instance where a peer is unknown, a node will start the **[node\_id\_handshake][node-id-handshake]** process.
+Once process completes, node will send a keepalive message to new peer.

 The image below depicts the general communication flow to preconfigured peers.